West Coast Main Line route modernisation: Safety

-Road Congestion
+Road congestion

-Road congestion reduction has been harder to quantify but modeling that has been done suggests 26,000 less car journeys on the M1 and M40 motorways as a direct result along with as many as 7 million less car journeys between the cities of London and Manchester.
+Road congestion reduction has been harder to quantify but modelling that has been done suggests 26,000 fewer car journeys on the M1 and M40 motorways as a direct result along with as many as 7 million fewer car journeys between the cities of London and Manchester.

-Environment/Carbon emissions
+Carbon emissions

 On the London to Manchester route alone between 2009 and 2017, the modernisation resulted in a 77% increase in rail passengers; 23,000 tonnes of carbon saving and a 27% reduction in air passengers.
-The air passenger reduction was between Manchester and Heathrow, Gatwick, Stanstead and London City Airports.
+The air passenger reduction was between Manchester and Heathrow, Gatwick, Stansted and London City Airports.
 The number of flights between cities served by the WCML declined 67% since 2004 pre-COVID.

 Passenger benefits

-In addition to journey time reductions, another result of the modernisation was an increase in capacity such that a 20 minute frequency of trains (3 per hour) between London and Manchester and London and Birmingham at key hours resulted.
+In addition to journey time reductions, another result of the modernisation was an increase in capacity such that a 20-minute frequency of trains (3 per hour) between London and Manchester and London and Birmingham at key hours resulted.

-Issues - future work still needed
+Issues – future work still needed

-During modernisation, much of the signaling was renewed and concentrated in Rugby.
+During modernisation, much of the signalling was renewed and concentrated in Rugby.
 However, money ran out and so the south end of the line still uses Wembley which controls assets that fail frequently.
 This point of failure will need to be addressed in the future.
+Other upgrades are continuing.

 2020 onwards ongoing improvements

-Carstairs has long being considered a bottleneck on the WCML and improvements including signaling, track renewal and other work finished in October 2022.
-Further work will continue in 2023 which will include work on the drains and also embankments.
+Carstairs has long being considered a bottleneck on the WCML and improvements including signalling, track renewal and other work finished in October 2022.
+Further work continued in 2023 and included work on the drains and embankments.
+The work also included substantial realigning of tracks and platforms to give line speed increases and needed a 12-week closure but was completed on time.

+More power-hungry trains and further electric freight means at many times there is an overload of the power supply on the WCML.
+Parts of the route, including Preston- Carlisle is sometimes called congested infrastructure due to power supply constraints.
+Future upgrades will be planned to enhance these.